yashshinde8585/Smart-Code-Review-Platform/README.md

 - 🔄 **Seamless Frontend-Backend Communication with Axios**
   **Axios** is used for efficient and seamless communication between the React frontend and the Express backend, allowing for smooth data exchange and updates.

-- ⚡ **Version Control Integration**
-  Integrates with GitHub, GitLab, or other version control systems for automatic code reviews triggered by code commits.

 ---

 ## 🧰 Tech Stack